 The official commencement for all students is held on the Norman campus each spring.
 A College convocation is held each spring semester.
-Diplomas are awarded three times a year.
-Students should complete the graduation application at the time they enroll for their last semester.
+Students graduating during the summer or fall semester are invited to participate in the following spring commencement and convocation ceremonies.

-MPH and MHA students who graduate in the spring or summer terms are eligible to participate in the spring commencement and convocation ceremonies.
+Students who plan to graduate in the spring or summer terms are eligible to participate in the spring commencement and convocation ceremonies.
 The student's Committee must state in writing that the student is expected to complete all degree requirements before the end of the summer semester.
-These requirements include the completion of coursework, the MPH practicum paper and accompanying comprehensive oral examination and the MHA internship requirements.
+These requirements include the completion of coursework of the MPH practicum paper, work products and accompanying comprehensive oral examination, or the MHA internship requirements, or the completion of the MS thesis or PhD dissertation requirements, depending on the degree program.